-We here at 180 Medical want to offer you some tips for your holiday travels!
+Here are some helpful tips for your holiday travels!

-- Remember the 3-1-1 rule for carry-on luggage.
-If you are carrying a separate lubricant, sterile water/saline, or disinfectant, it is safe to bring aboard the airplane as long as it is 3.4 oz or less in volume.
-It must fit in 1 quart-sized clear plastic zip-top baggie.
-Only one bag per passenger is allowed.
+Remember the 3-1-1 rule for carry-on luggage.
+For instance, if you are a tube of catheter lubrication or sterile water for bladder irrigation, you should be able to bring this aboard the plane in a carry-on bag as long as the item is 3.4 ounces or less in volume.
+Also, your items must fit inside a quart-sized clear plastic zip-top baggie.

-Talk to a 180 Medical Product Specialist about trying out a travel-ready catheter.
+3. Talk to 180 Medical about trying out a travel catheter.

 When you’re traveling, you’re making a lot of stops in public restrooms, hotel rooms, etc., and a sterile environment isn’t a guarantee!